-Take a moment to list everything that infuriates you daily.
+Take a moment to list everything that infuriates you every day.
 For instance, maybe social media propaganda aggravates you?
 Or could it be a relative or friend that always pushes your buttons?

-Avoid the extra stress and at least take a break from whatever or whoever makes you mad.
+Avoid the extra stress and at least take a break from whatever or whoever makes you angry.